Acrisure Mortgage Reviews

 Requirements

-FBC Mortgage doesn’t publish its loan requirements; the best way to figure out which loan programs you qualify for is to speak with a company loan officer, who will examine your financial situation and goals and tell you which loan types are available to you and how much you can borrow.
+Acrisure Mortgage doesn’t publish its loan requirements.
+The best way to figure out which loan programs you qualify for is to speak with a company loan officer.
+A loan officer will examine your financial situation and goals and tell you which loan types are available to you and how much you can borrow.

 Cost and fees

-FBC Mortgage loan officers provide information about loan costs and fees, including closing costs.
-To get estimated charges on a loan, use the SimpleLoan platform to apply for preapproval.
-FBC Mortgage connects you with a loan officer.
-Within three business days of receiving your application, the lender is required to provide a Loan Estimate form with your estimated rate and closing costs.
+To get estimated fees for a loan, you can apply for preapproval online.
+Acrisure Mortgage will then connect you with a loan officer.
+After receiving your application, the lender will provide a loan estimate form with your estimated rate and closing costs.

-Before you close, you’ll receive a more exact breakdown called the Closing Disclosure.
-Closing Disclosures reflect the actual costs and fees you owe at closing.
+Before you close, you’ll receive a more exact breakdown called a closing disclosure.
+Closing disclosures reflect the actual costs and fees you owe at closing.

 FAQ

-FBC Mortgage is licensed in all states except Hawaii and New York.
+Acrisure Mortgage is licensed in all states except New York.

 Shop with confidence